Probing Dec-POMDP Reasoning in Cooperative MARL

 4

 Few benchmarks jointly test partial observability and coordination.
 MPE is the only suite in which every scenario satisfies all diagnostic criteria.
+Most scenarios do not require meaningful history use for strong performance despite being framed as Dec-POMDP challenges.
+Many detected dependencies are above null baselines but still modest, leaving plenty of room to design better envs.

 MPE SMAX V1 SMAX V2 MaBrax Hanabi OC V1 OC V2